-The query subcommand (Appendix A.3.3) displays the configuration settings from the xmyConfigOP file for OAs and the managed processes.
+The query subcommand (Appendix A.1.3.3) displays the configuration settings from the xmyConfigOP file for OAs and the managed processes.
 The basic syntax for xmyOM query is

 '''

 xmyOM query ?-o oa_name | -p logical_process_name |-s?

+where

 '''

-- where - -o oa_name specifies the name of an OA in the xmyConfigOP file. - -p logical_process_name specifies the name of a process as it appears in the Responsibility list of the OA in the xmyConfigOP file. - -s displays a list of all of the OAs defined in the xmyConfigOP file.
+- -o oa\name specifies the name of an OA in the xmyConfigOP file. - -p logical\process\name specifies the name of a process as it appears in the Responsibility list of the OA in the xmyConfigOP file. - -s displays a list of all of the OAs defined in the xmyConfigOP file.

-You can use only one of these options at a time, e.g., you can not use the -s option with the -o oa_name option.
+You can use only one of these options at a time, e.g., you can not use the -s option with the -o oa\name option.